arse/PolyCollection/README.md

             -   {name:form.type, alias: formtypename}
 ```

-3. In the main form type class which is to make use the poly collection: (replace "operator" with the name of the field
+3. In the main form type class which is to make use of the poly collection add the polycollection type:
-you want the input to be for:
+(replace "operator" with the name of the field you want the input to be for:
 ```
 $builder->add('operator', 'InfinitePolyCollection', array(
         'types' => array(
-            'formtype_service_alias_name',        // the formtype name as defined in getName() 'another_formtype_service_alias_name',
+            // type names to be used inside polycollection as defined by their getName() ...
-            ...
         ),
         'allow_add' => true,